entdec/exceptio/README.md

 # Exceptio
-Short description and motivation.

-## Usage
-How to use my plugin.
+Exception logging and management

-## Installation
+## Installation and Usage

 Add this line to your application's Gemfile:

 ```ruby
 gem 'exceptio'
 ```

 Add to ApplicationController